Pyrdacor/Ambermoon/Files/Hunks.md

 Each hunk starts with a dword header which must be the identifier from the first table above.
 You can use it to identify the hunk types.

+Note that only the 29 least significant bits are used so use `hunkIdentifier = hunkHeader & 0x1fffffff`.

 ### Code and data hunks

 These hunks have another dword following the header which gives the number of dwords that will follow.
 Multiply this value by 4 and you will get the number of code or data bytes.

 ### BSS hunks

 These hunks don't have any data.
-They only contain a single dword which specifies the number of dword to allocate.
+They only contain a single dword which specifies the number of dwords to allocate.

 Note that the size given in the hunk size section is exactly this value and not the real hunk data size which would be 4 as there is only this one dword.